-Functions Affected by Thoracic Spine Injury
+Functions Affected by Thoracic Spinal Cord Injury

-T1, T2, T3, T4, T5 Spinal Cord Injury
+T1, T2, T3, T4, and T5 Spinal Cord Injuries

 T2 nerve roots affect sensation around the armpits and upper chest.